A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Introduction

-Let $I$ denote the identity matrix (of the known dimension), let $ O$ denote the all-zeros matrix (of the known dimension), and let $\mathbf 0$ and $\mathbf 1$ denote the vector (of the known dimension) with all entries equal to zero and the vector with all entries equal to one, respectively.
+Let {$I_n$ (respectively, $O_n$)} denote the identity matrix {(respectively, the all-zeros matrix) in $\R^{n\times n}$, let $O_{m\times n}$ denote the all-zeros matrix in $\R^{m\times n}$}, let {$\mathbf 0_n\in\R^n$} {(respectively, $\mathbf 1_n\in\R^n$)} denote the {$n$-dimensional} vector with all entries equal to zero {(one, respectively)}{, and let $e_n\in\R^n$ denote the $n$-th canonical basis vector, i.e., the vector with $1$ in its $n$-th entry and zeros in all other entries.}

+{We assume that all matrix and vector inequalities hold entry-wise, e.g., $A\geq B$ means each entry of $A$ is no less than the corresponding entry of a matrix $B$ (of compatible dimension).} A vector $v\in\R^n$ is said to be \textit{stochastic} if $v$ is non-negative and $v^T\allone_n=1$. {A non-negative matrix $A\in \R^{n\times n}$ is said to be \textit{row-stochastic} (or simply \textit{stochastic}) if $A\allone_n=\allone_n$.
+In addition, $A$ is said to be \textit{substochastic} if $A\allone_n \le \allone_n$ entry-wise}.